iCloud Authentication

 Occasional Errors

-Some authentication errors may be resolved by clearing .pyicloud subfolder in the user’s home directory.
+Some authentication errors may be resolved by clearing the .pyicloud subfolder in the user’s home directory.
 Example

 Password Providers